-The sources you use to specify notability must meet all five criteria presented below; otherwise Wikipedia moderators may consider the sources are insufficient and make your brand ineligible for a Wikipedia page.
+The sources you use to specify notability must meet all five criteria presented below; otherwise, Wikipedia moderators may consider the sources are insufficient and make your brand ineligible for a Wikipedia page.
 If your brand is notable enough for its own Wikipedia page, you can avoid a conflict of interest by submitting sources and requesting an independent editor to create your brand page.

 Some people have been able to create Wikipedia pages for their customers or their own brand by becoming autoconfirmed users.
-Autoconfirmed users can create wiki pages, but to get the autoconfirmed user authority you’ll have to pass through some hoops: accounts are considered “autoconfirmed” if they’re at least four days old and have made minimum 10 edits on encyclopedia. if you able to turn into an autoconfirmed user, you can improve the chances of your Wikipedia page gets affirmed by giving verifiable sources and sticking to creation guidelines of Wikipedia’s page.
+Autoconfirmed users can create wiki pages, but to get the autoconfirmed user authority you’ll have to pass through some hoops: accounts are considered “autoconfirmed” if they’re at least four days old and have made a minimum of 10 edits on the encyclopedia. if you are able to turn into an autoconfirmed user, you can improve the chances of your Wikipedia page gets affirmed by giving verifiable sources and sticking to the creation guidelines of Wikipedia’s page.

-Plus, I would highly recommend you to not trying to find loopholes and shady workarounds because once Wikipedia moderators hit your Wiki page with a penalty, it’s really hard to recover.
+Plus, I would highly recommend you not trying to find loopholes and shady workarounds because once Wikipedia moderators hit your Wiki page with a penalty, it’s really hard to recover.

 ☑️ Create an entry on wikidata.org

 A huge chunk of Google’s Knowledge Graph information depends on Wikidata, therefore having a profile on Wikidata is much more significant than Wikipedia.
 But, not like Wikipedia, creating a profile on Wikidata is a quite simple and straightforward process.
-However, you should always obey with their rules, particularly the Notability policy.
+However, you should always obey their rules, particularly the Notability policy.

 ☑️ Step up your PR and backlinks